-There's another option - free standing horn, i.e. a horn placed in a free acoustic field.
-The basic difference is that in this case we have to model also the rear side of the horn, making it a solid object with a volume.
+There's another option - free standing horn, i.e. a horn placed in a free field.
+The basic difference is that in this case we must also model the back side of the horn, making it a solid object with a volume.